 - Limited financial help will be given to ensure that school trips, visits and curriculum opportunities, all an important aspect of a child’s education will be subsidised to ensure that eligible students do not miss out on such opportunities. (£1,000) This has been used – about £400 so far has been provided to students to enable this above and beyond what has been utilised in Point 1.

 - The Special Educational Needs Coordinator will ensure that the students who have Special Educational Needs and/or Disabilities and were in receipt of the Pupil Premium Grant are adequately supported and challenged in their academic progress. (£5,000)

-These will be evaluated and monitored as the year progresses, with the first evaluation being conducted in February 2019.
+These will be evaluated and monitored as the year progresses, with the next evaluation being conducted in June 2019.